kjaen/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 #### A limitation of OTU counting <link src='a3bd5f'/>

-Imagine that we have the same table, but some additional information about the OTUs in the table.
+Imagine that we have the same table, but with some additional information about the OTUs in the table.
 Specifically, we've computed the following phylogenetic tree.
 And, for the sake of illustration, imagine that we've also assigned taxonomy to each of the OTUs and found that our samples contain representatives from the archaea, bacteria, and eukaryotes (their labels begin with `A`, `B`, and `E`, respectively).

 First, let's define a phylogenetic tree using the Newick format (which is described [here](http://evolution.genetics.washington.edu/phylip/newicktree.html), and more formally defined [here](http://evolution.genetics.washington.edu/phylip/newick_doc.html)).
 We'll then load that up using [scikit-bio](http://scikit-bio.org)'s [TreeNode](http://scikit-bio.org/generated/skbio.core.tree.TreeNode.html#skbio.core.tree.TreeNode) object, and visualize it with [ete3](http://etetoolkit.org).